 When the school year starts in September, the community desires a teacher that can make at least a two-month commitment to avoid disruption in the children’s education.

 The volunteer is not required to have teaching experience but is highly encouraged to study basic English grammar and methods and develop a curriculum outline before arrival.
 Volunteers will work with younger children who do not yet read or write, as well as with older children who do.

 Couples are welcome.
 All ages 18+ welcome.
 Volunteers whose native language is not English are welcome, as long as they are capable of teaching basic English.

-The volunteer will live in a private cabin, which is currently under-construction.
-The volunteer should bring a hammock, inflatable mattress, or padding to sleep on.
+The volunteer will live in a private cabin and should bring a hammock, inflatable mattress, or padding to sleep on.